tunjid/me/readme.md

 ![Demo image](https://github.com/tunjid/me/blob/main/misc/demo.gif)

+The API consumed is that of my personal website.
+The source can be found [here](https://github.com/tunjid/tunji-web-deux).

 I try to keep the code at a near production quality, but this often takes a back seat to convenience and whim.
 I'm a huge proponent of dependency injection, yet the repository uses manual